dwyl/phoenix-ecto-append-only-log-example/README.md

 end
 ```

-These are the four functions we'll define in this macro to interface with the database.
+These are the functions we'll define in this macro to interface with the database.
 You may think it odd that we're defining an `update` function for our append-only
 database, but we'll get to that later.